Crisis in Venezuela

-As a response to human rights abuses, the degradation in the rule of law, and corruption, the European Union, the Lima Group, the United States and other countries have applied individual sanctions against government officials and members of both the military and security forces.
-The United States would later extend its sanctions to the petroleum sector.
-Supporters of Chávez and Maduro have said that the problems result from an "economic war" on Venezuela and "falling oil prices, international sanctions, and the country's business elite", while critics of the government say the cause is "years of economic mismanagement, and corruption."
-Most observers cite anti-democratic governance, corruption, and mismanagement of the economy as causes of the crisis.
-Others attribute the crisis to the "socialist", "populist" or "hyper-populist" nature of the government's policies and the use of these policies to maintain political power.
-National and international analysts and economists have stated that the crisis is not the result of a conflict, natural disaster, or sanctions, but rather of the consequences of populist policies and corrupt practices that began under the Chávez administration's Bolivarian Revolution and continued under the Maduro administration.
+The European Union, the Lima Group, the US and other countries have applied sanctions against government officials and members of the military and security forces as a response to human rights abuses, the degradation in the rule of law, and corruption.
+The US extended its sanctions to the petroleum sector.
+Supporters of Chávez and Maduro said the problems result from an "economic war" on Venezuela, falling oil prices, international sanctions, and the business elite, while critics of the government say the cause is economic mismanagement and corruption.
+Most observers cite anti-democratic governance, corruption, and mismanagement of the economy as causes.
+Others attribute the crisis to the "socialist", "populist", or "hyper-populist" nature of the government's policies, and the use of these to maintain political power.
+National and international analysts and economists stated the crisis is not the result of a conflict, natural disaster, or sanctions, but the consequences of populist policies and corrupt practices that began under the Chávez administration's Bolivarian Revolution and continued under Maduro.

 The crisis has affected the life of the average Venezuelan on all levels.
-By 2017, hunger had escalated to the point where almost seventy-five percent of the population had lost an average of over 8 kg (over 19 lbs) in weight and more than half did not have enough income to meet their basic food needs.
-A UN report estimated in March 2019 that 94% of Venezuelans lived in poverty, and by 2021 almost twenty percent of Venezuelans (5.4 million) had left their country.
-The UN analysis estimates in 2019 that 25% of Venezuelans need some form of humanitarian assistance.
-Venezuela led the world in murder rates, with 81.4 per 100,000 people killed in 2018, making it the third most violent country in the world.
-Following increased international sanctions throughout 2019, the Maduro government abandoned policies established by Chávez such as price and currency controls, which resulted in the country seeing a temporary rebound from economic decline before COVID-19 entered Venezuela the following year.
+By 2017, hunger had escalated to the point where almost 75% of the population had lost an average of over 8 kg (over 19 lbs) and more than half did not have enough income to meet their basic food needs.
+By 2021 20% of Venezuelans (5.4 million) had left the country.
+The UN analysis estimates in 2019 that 25% of Venezuelans needed some form of humanitarian assistance.
+Following increased international sanctions throughout 2019, the Maduro government abandoned policies established by Chávez such as price and currency controls, which resulted in the country seeing a temporary rebound from economic decline before COVID entered Venezuela.
 As a response to the devaluation of the official bolívar currency, by 2019 the population increasingly started relying on US dollars for transactions.

-According to the national Living Conditions Survey (ENCOVI), by 2021 94.5% of the population was living in poverty based on income, out of which 76.6% lived under extreme poverty, the highest figure ever recorded in the country.
+According to the national Living Conditions Survey (ENCOVI), by 2021 95% of the population was living in poverty based on income, out of which 77% lived under extreme poverty, the highest figure ever recorded in the country.
+In 2022, after the implementation of mild economic liberalization, poverty decreased and the economy grew for the first time in 8 years.
+Despite these improvements, Venezuela continues to have the highest rate of inequality in the Americas.
+Although food shortages and hyperinflation have largely ended, inflation remains high.